Myron Mitchell: Minnesota Vikings

 After going unselected in the 2021 NFL draft, Mitchell was signed by the Minnesota Vikings as an undrafted free agent.
 He was released on August 31 but re-signed to the practice squad the next day.
 He was activated from the practice squad on December 20.
 He made his NFL debut in week 15 versus the Chicago Bears, appearing on one offensive snap in the 17–9 win.
 He signed a reserve/future contract with the Vikings on January 10, 2022.

 On August 29, 2022, Mitchell was released by the Vikings.

 Birmingham Stallions

 Mitchell signed with the Michigan Panthers of the USFL on December 13, 2022, but had his playing rights traded to the Birmingham Stallions three days later.
 He was placed on injured reserve on June 21, 2023.
 On January 15, 2024, Mitchell was selected by the Stallions in the 11th round of the Super Draft portion of the 2024 UFL dispersal draft.
 He was waived on March 22, 2024.

 Winnipeg Blue Bombers

 On April 17, 2024, Mitchell signed with the Winnipeg Blue Bombers.
 Following training camp in 2024, he made the team's active roster as a backup receiver.
 He made his professional debut on June 6, 2024, against the Montreal Alouettes, where he had four kickoff returns for 71 yards.
+He played in four regular season games where he had 11 punt returns for 62 yards and eight kickoff returns for 144 yards.
+He attended training camp with the team in 2025, but was part of the final cuts and was released on June 1, 2025.

+Hamilton Tiger-Cats

+On September 9, 2025, Mitchell signed with the Hamilton Tiger-Cats.
+He finished the year on the practice roster but was re-signed on November 26, 2025.